by Amanda Harvey

 Interactive Brokers offers a very good platform for trading options, and traders based outside the US may also open accounts.
 The service offered is good, with efficient communication.
 Trades are executed quickly, which is a very important consideration.

-Although this broker requires a relatively high account minimum of 10, 000, their varying commission plans tend to be lower than other brokers.
+Although this broker requires a relatively high account minimum, their varying commission plans tend to be lower than other brokers.
 Fees are charged for advisory services.

 The options trading platform provided by this broker is fairly good, and Firstrade also accepts international accounts.
 Execution of trades is good, and communication is effective.